mussa-shirazi/confluent-to-opensourcekafka/README.md

 # Confluent-To-Opensourcekafka

-This repo is for Instruction to migrate from confluent Kafka to Apache
+This repo is for Instruction to migrate from confluent Kafka to Apache Kafka

 ## Clone Migration Repo